 Goal: Our goal is for kids in Hope IT, after high school, be able to decide to go straight in to an IT job, or go to college, with a variety of technical, leadership, service skills and experiences.
 Read our initial ideas; they will evolve as we learn what works best.

 Kids: Kids coming to Hope IT courses are the underserved.
 They usually do not focus on IT topics.
 They usually do not interact with professionals in the IT industry.
-Kids in Hope IT courses are coming from local churches in Northwest Pasadena, from foster group homes, or in organizations serving families experiencing homelessness, and the like.
+Kids in Hope IT courses are coming from local churches in Northwest Pasadena, from foster group homes, from organizations serving families experiencing homelessness, from after-school programs, and others.
 Hope IT’s aim is to start with kids between the ages of 11 or 13.
 The advantage of starting at a young age is give them time to gain skills and confidence.
 Over time, as they come to more Hope IT courses, they will gain IT skills and concepts.

 Team of Volunteers: All Hope IT team members are volunteers.
 Most of us have many years of working in the IT industry.
 Bringing our knowledge and experiences, we can guide kids to learn and explore, as well as allow them to chart their own path.
 Our ratio of team members to kids is more that 1:1.
 When we had in-person courses (pre-COVID), we have more Hope IT team members than students at our courses.
 Now in COVID, on-line courses, we have a ratio of one or 2 instructors to 4 kids.

 Courses: We have offered a number of courses, at no cost, starting back in 2018.
 Hope IT tries to create courses that are fun and introductions to large IT topics.
 We have 3 courses per school year, in October, February and June.
 Each course is 4 weeks, meeting on Saturday mornings, for usually 2 hours each session.
 Our courses have had 3 to 8 students in them.
 This is our main approach to allow underserved kids to gain IT and computer skills